 My next favorite cheddar for baked macaroni and cheese is Extra Sharp White by Tillamook or Vermont White Cheddar.

-When melted, this cheese duo provides the Mac and Cheese sauce with amazing flavor.
-It is optional though.
+When melted, this cheese duo provides the white cheddar mac and cheese sauce with amazing flavor.

 About the pasta.
-My favorite shape of pasta when making Mac and Cheese is the elbow shape.
+My favorite shape of pasta when making mac n cheese is the elbow shape.
 But, the brand of pasta is more important to me than the shape.